| | | | | | |

 Garlic: Incorporating fresh garlic adds a savory note that enhances the soup with its bold and aromatic flavor.

 Ghee: Incorporating ghee into this soup adds a rich, nutty flavor.
-Ghee is clarified - meaning impurities have been removed, resulting in a pure and clear form of butterfat with lower lactose content than butter.
+Ghee is clarified, meaning impurities have been removed.
+This results in a pure and clear form of butterfat with lower lactose content than butter.
+I like Fourth and Heart ghee.

 Apples: Pink Lady is my favorite apple!
-I love the sweet-tart crisp bite it has that adds a refreshing burst of flavor to the soup and balances out the heat from the spice.
+I love the sweet-tart crisp bite it has.
+It adds a refreshing burst of flavor to the soup and balances out the heat from the spice.
 It also does not break down even when reheating this soup!

-Celery: Celery is a nutrient rich, low calorie food that has fiber and vitamin K, small amounts of A and C, calcium and iron.
-Sliced in this soup it brings a mild flavored vegetable to the party.
+Celery: Celery is a nutrient-rich, low-calorie food that has fiber and vitamin K. It also has small amounts of vitamins A and C, calcium, and iron.
+Sliced in this soup, it brings a mild-flavored vegetable to the party.

-Carrots: As a root vegetable, they are a perfect candidate for roasting or infusing a soup with a natural sweetness and robust flavor.
+Carrots: As a root vegetable, they are a perfect candidate for roasting.
+They also infuse a soup with a natural sweetness and robust flavor.

-Coconut Cream: Coconut cream is ideal for dairy-free dishes, providing a creamy texture with a taste that is very mild and usually hidden by other flavors.
+Coconut Cream: Coconut cream is ideal for dairy-free dishes.
+It provides a creamy texture with a taste that is very mild.
 Opting for coconut cream over coconut milk creates a thicker, creamier texture for this soup.

-Cauliflower Rice: Cauliflower rice is raw cauliflower that has been pulsed in a food processor till it is small enough to resemble grains of rice.
+Cauliflower Rice: Made from raw cauliflower that has been pulsed in a food processor to resemble the texture of rice.
 It is the perfect, low carb addition to this soup while adding another veggie!

 Lime: Adding lime juice to this soup adds a tangy citrus flavor that enhances the soups overall taste and freshness.

-Cilantro: While the cilantro in this soup is for a garnish, this bright and fresh herb adds a refreshing touch that complements the spicy-sweet blend perfectly.
+Cilantro: While the cilantro in this soup is for a garnish, this bright and fresh herb adds a refreshing touch.
+It complements the spicy-sweet blend perfectly.

 Instructions